HCWs and Students with Symptoms or Exposure to a Communicable Disease

 • Do not attend work; AND

 • Await direction from Occupational Health regarding return to work.
-Continue to report your absence to Workforce Planning until you receive further direction from Occupational Health.
+Continue to report your absence to Staffing and Scheduling until you receive further direction from Occupational Health.

 You can return to work when: